What do Firms Gain from Patenting? The Case of the Global ICT Industry

-Please note that, at this stage, we may still confound the impact of property rights protection with the role played by innovation on firm-level outcomes.
-In the previous paragraphs, we do control for self-selection into the status of patentees, but we could not separate the unobserved impact of the innovative content of productive inventions on the same firms' outcomes.
-This is because patent grants are both an indicator that companies were able to innovate and, at the same time, that they were granted protection from imitation by competitors.
-In the following paragraphs, we will focus on distilling the role of property rights protection.

-\subsection{Property rights protection and firms' dynamics: an IV approach}
+\subsection{IPR protection and firms' dynamics: an IV approach}

 In previous paragraphs, we first detected a positive premium on firm-level outcomes by patentees over non-patentees.
-Then, we implemented a check for the self-selection of firms into the status of a patentee with a difference-in-difference approach on a panel set to check for self-selection into a patentee status.
-We concluded that smaller patentees gain an advantage in market shares and sales after the patent grant.
-Still, we needed to be agnostic about the economic channel that drives that impact.
-Naturally, a patent grant is both an indicator of IPR protection and a proxy for the unobserved ability of firms to innovate in products or production processes.
-Thus, gains in market shares and firm size are expected after a grant as either the result of a higher demand for innovative ICT products or as a consequence of the protection granted by patent offices from imitation by competitors.
+Then, we implemented a check for the self-selection of firms into the status of patentee with a difference-in-difference approach on a panel set.
+We concluded that smaller patentees gained an advantage in market shares and sales after the grant, and bigger patentees had, on average, smaller advantages.
+Still, we were agnostic about the economic channel that drives that impact.
+Gains in market shares and firm size are expected after a grant as either the result of a higher demand for innovative ICT products or as a consequence of the IPR protection from imitation by competitors.